jhutar/perfscale-demo-app/README.md

 Testing
 -------

-Ensure you do not have some server running on port 5000 and run:
+To test basic functionality, ensure you do not have some server listening on port 5000 and run:

     ./tests.sh

+To run API perf-test:

+    locust --locustfile testing.py --headless --users 1 --spawn-rate 1 -H http://localhost:5000 --run-time 3 --print-stats --only-summary